trizin/avax-subnets-worknet/README.md

 In this tutorial, we will create a subnet for doing freelance style work management, which we will call **Worknet**.

-What the network will look like:
+What will the project look like at the end:
-- Only admin and employees can make transactions on the network.
+- Only admin and employees can make transactions on the subnet.
 - Admin can add new tasks to the pool.
 - Admin can add new employees to the system.
 - When an employee is added, they should be able to make transactions on the subnet.